Requirements for program enrollment and completion, course exams, and accomodation requests

 EXAMS & TESTING CENTERS

-Free on-campus exams are held for those who are able to come to campus on two Saturdays each semester.
+Free on-campus exams are held for those who are able to come to campus.

 Those unable to come to campus must take the exams at a testing center between the Saturday of the exam and the following Tuesday.
 NCTA certification is recommended, but not required.